openearth/glofrim/README.md

  - PCR-GLOBWB: since the model does not generically contain BMI function, a bespoke version is provided with the GLOFRIM package.
  - Delft3D Flexible Mesh: the model is freely available, but currently needs to be requested; version 1.1.201 or higher is required
  - LISFLOOD-FP: version 5.9 extended with BMI-functionality is available at GitLab
- - WFLOW: the latest version is required for full functionality and can be downloaded from GitHub
+ - wflow: the latest version is required for full functionality and can be downloaded from GitHub
  - CaMa-Flood: a BMI'ed version of CaMa-Flood (v3.6.2) is available upon request

 ## Content of package